adobe/aem-project-archetype/README.md

 4. Progressively apply the remaining changes as needed.

 Adobe strongly recommends sufficient test coverage (including unit tests, integration tests, and end-to-end tests) to ensure that an update does not introduce unexpected behavior.

+## Updating Immutable Dispatcher Files

+Your local immutable files can be updated by running the `bin/update_maven.sh src/dispatcher` script on your Dispatcher folder, where `src/dispatcher` is your Dispatcher configuration directory.
+This script also updates any `pom.xml` file in the parent directory so that the maven immutability checks also get updated.

+For further details, please see the doucment [Validating and Debugging using Dispatcher Tools](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/content-delivery/validation-debug#third-phase) in the AEM as a Cloud Service documentation.